 The preferred and improved method is to use recycled foam glass aggregate by GEOCELL.
 This is compressed and provides a better thermal performance, a more solid base at the most competitive price.

 We also offer an insulated Light Expanded Clay Aggregate, by Techniclay for use in the original form of limecrete.
 Use the clay as the main insulating loose lay sub layer and as a lightweight aggregate mixed with NHL5 for the limecrete slab.

 The geotextile membrane is designed to allow moisture to move through it but it stops any larger particles or vegetation.
 In the Limecrete application the membrane is used to seperate the loosefill layer from the ground and then from the slab above.

-Q. What are the average thicknesses of the layers?
+Q. What is the Average Thickness of the Layers?

-Please note that you cannot use the underfloor heating for a minimum of 4 weeks after laying the screed.
+Please note that you should not use the underfloor heating for a minimum of 4 weeks after laying the screed.

 The most important factor is the moisture managing sub-base – either using foam glass of expanded clay aggregate.
 If this is installed to our minimum requirements, and the floor is not below ground level, then there are very few limitations as to the choice of floor finish.

 For compatibility, we recommend using lime-based adhesives for bedding mortars.

 As a precaution, you should install battens before laying a solid timber floor.
 However, engineered floors can be laid on to recommended membranes directly on to the screed.

 Similarly, we recommend avoiding the use of foam underlays and foam-backed carpets to prevent any possible build-up of condensed moisture.